jiyizhezhang/jiyizhezhang.github.io/_pages/home.md

 **News: Our group moved to the University of Munich (LMU)!** Join us!

-We are a dynamic research group at [LMU physics](https://www.physik.lmu.de/en/index.html) and at the [Leiden Institute of Physics](http://www.physics.leidenuniv.nl/).
+We are a dynamic research group at [Department of Chemical Engineering](https://www.ce.manchester.ac.uk/) and at the University of Manchester.

 We have two overarching goals: first,
 **to understand quantum materials**, including strange metals, high-temperature superconductors, and quantum critical electron matter.
 Second, **to make novel and useful materials** that never existed before, like possible room-temperature superconductors.